edtownend/acf-oembed-field/README.md

 This add-on can be treated as both a WP plugin and a theme include.

 **Install as Plugin**

+1. Install from within WordPress by searching for 'Advanced Custom Fields oEmbed Field'.

 1. Copy the 'acf-oembed' folder into your plugins folder
 2. Activate the plugin via the Plugins admin page